 What silent treatment does to us?

-1. The silent treatment hurts the brain, and it triggers pain pathways, emotions triggered by silent treatment engages the same part of the brain as physical pain does.
+1. The silent treatment hurts the brain, as it triggers pain pathways.
+Emotions triggered by the silent treatment engages the same part of the brain as physical pain does.
 The silent treatment hurts.
 Psychological, emotional pain hurts more than physical pain.
-If you try to remember the pain when you broke a bone or burnt yourself, any physical pain you have suffered you know it hurt at that time, yet you can not remember the pain, thinking about memories of emotional pain it hurts, until we heal it, and that takes time and work from us, when we connect our emotions to a memory, whenever we think of that memory it brings us back to whatever emotion we felt at that time.
+If you try to remember the pain when you broke a bone or burnt yourself, any physical pain you have suffered, you know it hurt at that time.
+Yet, you can not remember the pain, thinking about memories of emotional distress, it hurts until we heal it, and that takes time and work from us, when we connect our emotions to a memory, whenever we think of that memory, it brings us back to whatever feeling we felt at that time.

-3. It damages our brain, your short term memory and decision making skills are lowered as it temporarily shrinks your hippocampus, the part of the brain that houses out thought process and grows our amygdala the part that houses our emotions.
+3. It damages our brain.
+Your short term memory and decision making skills are lowered as it temporarily shrinks your hippocampus, the part of the brain that houses our thought process and grows our amygdala, the part that houses our emotions.
 With long term abuse, these might stay shrunk and enlarged.
-Until you get out and start working on you, these can be healed.
+Until you get out and start working on yourself, these can be healed.

 4. We want to belong, so it hurts, especially when those who are supposed to love and care no longer wish to know Or speak to us.

-5. We blame ourselves and look for reasons to what we have done to cause it, blame ourselves and apologise.
+5. We blame ourselves and look for reasons for what we have done to cause it, blame ourselves and apologise.
 Make excuses for their behaviour.

 7. We become addicted, as they can play nice when you up your game to help them, they might reward, reinforcing in your mind it was your fault, so you try harder to please them, for them to bring you down again, you end up continually seeking how to gain their approval, walking on eggshells around the narcissist, to avoid the silent treatment, slowly losing who you are, while they gain further power and control over you.